yoava333/ctf-writeups/googlectf_quals/2019/sandstone/README.md

 }
 ```

-Finally we get the flag:
+Finally we got the flag:
 `CTF{InT3ndEd_8yP45_w45_g1tHu8_c0m_Ru5t_l4Ng_Ru5t_1ssue5_31287}`

 ## Final notes

 We didn't end up using issue 31287, I'm not sure it would have been easier to exploit than our issue.
-The challenge was really fun and interesting, I learned a lot more rust.
-However, as a hobbyist rust developer, it was really scary and painful to discover how many soundness bugs the language has, maybe it's time to start contributing to rust.
+The challenge was really fun and interesting, I learned a lot more Rust.
+However, as a hobbyist Rust developer, it was really scary and painful to discover how many soundness bugs the language has.
+Maybe it's time to start contributing to Rust.